lilynorthcutt/licorAnalysis/README.md

 1. **Visualizing Data in App**: To run the RShiny application and view the data, graphs, and analysis without interacting with the code, navigate to the `app` folder, select `ui.R`, `server.R`, or `global.R`, and press `Run App`.
 You should now be able to play around with the interactive visualizations.
 2. **Contributing to Code**: To add/modify how the data is read in, cleaning/wrangling, feature engineering or anything similar, access the `preprocessing.R` file.
 To edit the training process, add models, change parameters, or anything similar, access the `training.R` file.
 To modify/edit the model evaluation or anything similar, access the `results.R` file.
 The `main.R` file runs everything together, and the files in the RShiny app are found in the `app` folder.
 Finally, many functions that are used throughout the files previously mentioned can be found in the `funcs.R` file.
-3. _**Updating in Real-Time** (:grey_exclamation: not currently implemented)_: We would like to have the code setup such that we can directly input data collected the same day, and view results.
+3. _**Updating in Real-Time** (not currently implemented)_: We would like to have the code setup such that we can directly input data collected the same day, and view results.
 This feature is not currently implemented.

 ## Data
 Much of the LICOR data used in this project is proprietary and belongs to NMSU, if access is granted, researcher must add the data locally to run the code.